nikhilk/site/_posts/blog/2015-10-14-cloud-datalab-dataproc.md

 - datalab
 - dataproc
 ---
-[Cloud Datalab](https://cloud.google.com/datalab) is finally in beta.
-It joins [Cloud Dataproc](https://cloud.google.com/dataproc) which reached its beta milestone a few weeks back.
-And a new blog post... after something of a long hiatus. :)
+Yesterday, we released [Cloud Datalab](https://cloud.google.com/datalab) into beta.
+And just a few weeks back, we released [Cloud Dataproc](https://cloud.google.com/dataproc) beta.
+And today new blog post... after something of a long hiatus. :)

-Two of the projects that are being worked on in my team are now public, and join the lineup of products on [Google Cloud Platform](https://cloud.google.com).
+Both of these releases join the family of big data products and services on [Google Cloud Platform](https://cloud.google.com), and build on popular tools - Jupyter (aka IPython) and Hadoop/Spark.
+We're want to enable people to use familiar tools with Google Cloud easily and simply.

 ----